project-unisonOS/unison-context-graph/unison-context-graph/README.md

 # Unison Context Graph Service

+## Status
+Reference/archive — upstream snapshot kept for comparison; not used by devstack.

 ## Overview

 The Context Graph Service is a core component of Unison's real-time intent orchestration environment.
 It fuses multi-dimensional context data to enable intelligent decision-making, providing the environmental intelligence necessary for optimal intent execution and experience generation.